jaxtisapia/blogstix/README.md

 - [] Write initial tests for the following services:
     - PostService: Handles all activities of a post/blog

+- [] Include Test Coverage istanbul to project when at least few backend classes are stable

 - [] Design and include links for miniature mock-ups to be used for the project

 - [] Implement mock-ups in the following order: